bizon/selling-partner-api-sdk/clients/notifications-api-v1/README.md

 # `notifications-api-v1`

-The Selling Partner API for Notifications lets you subscribe to notifications that are relevant to a selling partner&#39;s business.
+The Selling Partner API for Notifications lets you subscribe to notifications that are relevant to a selling partner's business.
 Using this API you can create a destination to receive notifications, subscribe to notifications, delete notification subscriptions, and more.

 ## Installing